prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

 # Ownership, Reference, Borrowing, Slicing:
 ---

+Meta: Before learning about Ownership there are 2 important aspects to note:

+1. Rust aims at speed and security and it achives this with "zero-cost abstractions".
+Zero Cost Abstractions: Rust abstractions cost as little as possible in order to make them work.
+Ownership is a zero-cost anstraction as all the analysis is done at Compilation time and does not show in the run-time cost of these features.

+2. sharp learning curve: this is the result of programmers mental model does not match the actual rules set by Rust programming language.

+## Ownership:

 Ownership in Rust refers to the relationship between a value and the variable that owns it.
 The Owner of the value is responsible for allocation and deallocating the value when its not required.